hcs64/vgm_ripping/decryption/degod/readme.txt

 	Senko no Ronde key.
 Please forward any keys you find to me so that I can include them in degod.

-	degod is found at http://www.hcs64.com/in_cube.html
+	degod is found at https://hcs64.com/vgm_ripping.html
+    Many more keys can be found in the source code for vgmstream.

 Version history:
 0.0 - 10/19/07 - first version